kevinkirkup/docker-swarm-tutorial/README.md

 *NOTE* If you just want to dive in, run the `build_cluster.sh` in the repository to setup the cluster.

+## Pre-Requisites

+ This tutorial was written with Mac OSX in mind.
+Although Docker and VirtualBox are avialable for Linux and Windows, The steps below may not completely work in either of those environments.

+ Please feel free to submit pull requests for any changes that may be needed to make this applicable for Linux and/or Windows, and I'm include them.

+ * [VirtualBox]
+ * [VirtualBox Extension Pack]
+ * [Docker Toolbox]

 ## Terminology

 ### Docker